pivotal/docs-tap/supply-chain/contributing.md

 Component Fields:

-  **Name**
+- **Name**
--**Version**
+- **Version**
--**Description** -  (multiline string) (potentially could make this a multiline string that has markdown).
+- **Description** -  (multiline string) (potentially could make this a multiline string that has markdown).
 Some of the descriptions can be long and might require some templated headings underneath to accommodate the full scope.
--**Inputs** - List of objects, usually just 1 -**Outputs** - List of objects, usually just 1 -**Config**: A yaml sample that shows what inputs this component accepts in terms of configuration from the workload.
+- **Inputs** - List of objects, usually just 1
+- **Outputs** - List of objects, usually just 1
+- **Config**: A yaml sample that shows what inputs this component accepts in terms of configuration from the workload.
 The yaml has inline documentation and this is based on OpenAPI Spec V3 -  a swagger doc format.
 What inputs this component accepts in terms of configuration from the workload.

 ### Automation Description